GreatWizard/dockerfiles-devkit/devkitPSP/README.md

 ### Examples

 devkitPro is installed in `/opt/devkitPro` with examples for the PSP in the `devkitPSP/psp/sdk/samples` directory.
-You can find several folders to demonstrate how to use various capabilities of the Switch.
+You can find several folders to demonstrate how to use various capabilities of the PSP.
 To build an example, `cd` into its directory and run `make`.